 Explorer, bikepacker and chronic beach-bum Mattie took the NEMO Galaxi 2P tent for a spin.
 So, how good is this tent for getting out where the stars shine bright?

-If you ever needed an excuse to head to the coast for a spot of camping, then reviewing a new tent from American adventure company, NEMO, is as good a reason to hit the road as any.
+If you ever needed an excuse to head to the coast for a spot of camping, then reviewing the new Galaxi 2p tent from American adventure company, NEMO, is as good a reason to hit the road as any.

 NEMO are openly and unashamedly sustainably minded and one of their founding beliefs is that “[They] should use [their] business not only to improve the experience of adventure, but also to protect the places we adventure.”
 A belief that I think all explorers can happily share.
 As a result, NEMO focus on creating products that are useful, durable and innovative.